ahkhalifa0101/Build-.Net-core-web-api-application-using-repository-design-pattern-JWT-and-auto-mapper/README.md

-In this demo I have implemented .Net core 3.1 web api and Ihave used :
+In this demo I have implemented .Net core 3.1 web api and I have used :
 -------------------------------------------------------------------------
 1.Repository design pattern.
 2.JWT.